Cracked Up to Be

 But when Mattie is found dead, Sadie’s entire world crumbles.
 After a somewhat botched police investigation, Sadie is determined to bring her sister’s killer to justice and hits the road following a few meagre clues to find him.

-When West McCray—a radio personality working on a segment about small, forgotten towns in America—overhears Sadie’s story at a local gas station, … Continue reading
+When West McCray—a radio personality working on a segment about small, forgotten towns in America—overhears Sadie’s story at a … Continue reading

 I Do Not Trust You